Ryana265/Manish_Malhotra_Portfolio/README.md

 - **Bootstrap:** For responsive design and pre-styled components.

 ### Hosted Link
-- You can view the live website here: Manish Malhotra Portfolio
+- You can view the live website here: (https://manishmalhotraportfolio.netlify.app/)